Adjudication Timeline

 Fair Procedure

-The courts will refuse to enforce a decision where there has been an obvious breach of fair procedures - An example that the court provided was, for example, it would be inappropriate to enforce a decision in circumstances where an adjudicator had refused even to consider a right of set-off which had been legitimately asserted by the respondent.
+The courts will refuse to enforce a decision where there has been an apparent breach of fair procedures - An example that the court provided was, for instance, it would be inappropriate to enforce a decision in circumstances where an adjudicator had refused even to consider a right of set-off which the respondent had legitimately asserted.

-The High Court will only refuse to enforce an adjudicator's decision on the grounds of procedural unfairness where there has been a blatant or obvious breach such that it would be unjust to enforce the immediate payment obligation.
+The High Court will only refuse to enforce an adjudicator's decision on procedural unfairness where there has been a blatant or obvious breach.
+It would be unjust to enforce the immediate payment obligation.
 The court will not be drawn into a detailed examination of the underlying merits of an adjudicator's decision under the guise of identifying a breach of fair procedures.